pupil-labs/pupil-docs/src/core/software/pupil-player.md

 Gereral overview for exported video files:

 The World and Eye video exporter save the scene video file, together with [numpy](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html) and csv files containing timestamps corresponding to each frame.
 The timestamps follow the [Pupil Time](/core/terminology/#timestamps) convention.
 The csv timestamp files include an additional `pts` column. `pts` is an abbreviation for _presentation timestamps_ and refers to the media file's internal time representation.
 It can be used to seek or identify specific frames within the media file.

-Media time (seconds after start) can be calculated as follows: `pts / time_base = seconds since start`.

-We export the pts for the purpose of frame identification within the media stream, e.g. if one wants to extract a specific range of frames based on the external Core timestamps.
-We do not export the time_base because we do not need the pts for actual time representation.
-The normal timestamps are sufficient for that.
+See this tutorial on how to extract individual frame images from the world video.

 ### Eye Video Exporter